rvanbruggen/HackoladeGitTestRepo/README.md

 This is a a small repo that would allow for quick demonstration of [the Hackolade Studio Workgroup Edition's](https://hackolade.com/editions.html) GIT integration and collaboration.

 ## Introduction
 In Hackolade, we leverage the concept of [Metadata-as-code](https://hackolade.com/metadata-as-code.html) the ensure that the data models that we create are always up to date, and in sync with the frequent releases of our agile development methdologies.
 In the Workgroup Edition of the Hackolade Studio, we therefore have implemented a very tight integration with GIT: distributed version congrol system that is extremely popular with agile development teams.
+This is one of the wonderful byproducts of Hackolade's JSON-based storage architecture: JSON, as a text based data storage format, is perfectly suited for GIT-based versioning and collaboration!

 It is worth considering the specific nature of GIT for a moment.
-As you can read on the [main Git Website](https://git-scm.com/), it is
+It is used by 150+ million developers today, has become a default standard in most IT shops, and has some very specific characteristics.
+You can read this on the [main Git Website](https://git-scm.com/), it is

     ...a free and open source *distributed* version control system designed to handle everything from small to very large projects with speed and efficiency.